 - John P. Saldanha, Sears Chair in Global Supply Chain Management

 - Arif R. Sarwari, Dr. Edmund B. Flink Chair of Internal Medicine

 - Ludwig Christian Schaupp, David W. and Nancy F. Hamstead Professor of Accounting

 - Terry Schwinghammer, Arthur I. Jacknowitz Chair for Clinical Pharmacy

 - Earl Scime, Oleg D. Jefimenko Professor of Physics

 - Mohindar Seehra, Eberly Professor in Physics, Emeritus

-- Kenneth Showalter, C. Eugene Bennett Chair of Chemistry
+- Kenneth Showalter, C. Eugene Bennett Distinguished Chair in Chemistry

 - David Siderovski, E. J. Van Liere Medicine Professorship

 - James Simpkins, Barbara B. Highland Chair in Stroke